-- PSYC 6739 Graduate Internship Credit Hours: 3 - PSYC 6839 Master's Project Research Credit Hours: 3 - PSYC 6909 Psychology Comprehensive Exam Credit Hours: 0 - PSYC 6939 Master's Thesis Research Credit Hours: 3
+- PSYC 6439 Practicum in Psychology Credit Hours: 3 - PSYC 6939 Master's Thesis Research Credit Hours: 3

-A psychology faculty member must agree to supervise a thesis or project and may choose to cease supervision if a student does not make satisfactory progress.
-Master's projects, theses, and internships require continuous registration during each fall and spring semester until completion for a minimum of six hours.
-If students do not maintain continuous registration in the master's project, thesis, or internship, previously accumulated master's option credits will not count toward the master's degree.
+A psychology faculty member must agree to supervise a thesis and may choose to cease supervision if a student does not make satisfactory progress.
+Master's theses, require continuous registration during each fall and spring semester until completion for a minimum of six hours.
+If students do not maintain continuous registration in the master's thesis, previously accumulated master's option credits will not count toward the master's degree.